Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: Preliminaries: Finite-Size Fluctuations and Asymptotic Expansions

-Work by Polyanskiy, Poor, and Verd\'{u} \cite{PPV10} demonstrated that incorporating varentropy is essential for evaluating the fundamental limits of coding at finite blocklengths.
-For instance, in almost-lossless source coding, the minimum required code length $L^\star(n, \epsilon)$ to achieve a target error probability $\epsilon$ is given by the second-order asymptotic expansion:
+While the large deviation approach characterizes the overall scaling of macroscopic fluctuations \cite{Touchette09}, the explicit boundary of the entropy fluctuations at a given tail probability $\epsilon$ (i.e., the $\epsilon$-quantile of $s_n$, denoted as $s^\star(n, \epsilon)$) is conventionally derived from the standard Central Limit Theorem.
+This leads to the second-order asymptotic expansion:

-where $Q^{-1}(\cdot)$ is the inverse of the standard Gaussian complementary cumulative distribution function.
-The term $\sqrt{nV} Q^{-1}(\epsilon)$ represents the backoff (or penalty) required to absorb the finite-length fluctuations under a normal approximation guaranteed by the Central Limit Theorem.
+where $Z_{\epsilon}$ is the $(1-\epsilon)$-quantile of the standard normal distribution.
+The term $\sqrt{nV} Z_{\epsilon}$ represents the fluctuation width (or finite-size penalty) required to absorb the macroscopic deviations under a normal approximation guaranteed by the Central Limit Theorem.